The Ultimate Guide To Mobile App Marketing: 20 Best Tips for 2020

 - Make sure the overall look and feel of the video is sleek, modern and simply cool.

 5. Create a Kickass Press Release to Boost your Mobile App Marketing Efforts

 Press releases are needed to send pitches to journalists who may be interested in covering your application (aka free publicity).
 Because of that, working on an awesome PR kit is absolutely key to marketing an app.

-Here are some tips for how to create an amazing press kit before the app launch:
+Here are the best tips for how to create an amazing press kit before the app launch:

-– Use tools like Cision to find a list of journalists likely to cover your product.
+- Use tools like Cision to research a list of journalists likely to cover your product.